MahamudM90/split-landing-page/README.md

 ## split-landing-page
-This is a basic level website of split-landin
+This is a basic level website of split-landing.